kogakure/website-11ty-stefanimhoff.de/src/posts/2020/apps-tools-services.md

 [AlertsPro](http://www.alertspro.com/lang/en.html) is the thirds weather app by _MeteoGroup_ on my devices.
 It shows weather warnings for your locations and visualizes the length, region, and severity of severe weather.

-### MeteoEarth 📱 🌐

-[MeteoEarth](http://www.meteoearth.com/) is the fourth app by _MeteoGroup_ on my devices and has also a free online version.
-It allows visualization of real-time data of temperature, rain, clouds, wind, air pressure, and tropical storms around the globe.

 ### SolarWatch 📱

 [SolarWatch](https://apps.apple.com/app/solarwatch-tageslicht-wetter/id1191365122) is my favorite app to show the sunrise and sunset.